 You can’t go wrong by making beans for dinner.
-They are healthy, easy and hands off once they go into the slow cooker plus you can even freeze the leftovers for later.
+They are healthy, easy and hands off – once they go into the slow cooker (you can even freeze the leftovers for later as well).
 Sometimes I go ahead and make up some burritos with the leftover beans and put them in the freezer for an instant last minute meal.

 Since Friday is my brunch obsessed day, I have to mention that these beans would make a killer tofu rancheros or breakfast burritos this weekend.

-Making some refried beans is fun and you can make them as mild or spicy as you like them.
-Cheryl likes everything mild, so I make mine that way and have some spicy hot sauce on the side for me.
+Making some refried beans is fun and you can make them as mild or as spicy as you like them.
+Cheryl likes everything mild, so I make mine that way, except I have some spicy hot sauce on the side.

 Working at home still has it’s household challenges and I depend just as much on my slow cooker now as I did when I went into an office everyday.
 The benefit of working at home is that I can cook things on high if I forget to put it on in the morning.

-Generally if you would cook something on low for 7 to 9 hours it will cook in 3 1/2 to 4 1/2 hours on high.
+Generally, if you would cook something on low for 7 to 9 hours it will cook in 3 1/2 to 4 1/2 hours on high.
 This is also a great thing to know for weekend cooking.
-As you have probably guessed at this point I cooked the ones pictured one high this time and they came out great.
+As you have probably guessed, I cooked the ones pictured on high and they came out great.

 I added garlic and bell pepper to mine, but you can add in green chilies, roasted garlic, a chipolte in adobo sauce or even hide some carrots, sweet potato or other veggie you need to add in on the sly.
-After all you can puree it all together if you want.
-Beans and sweet potatoes will cook down enough that you only need to mash with the back of your spoon.
+You could puree it all together if you want – beans and sweet potatoes will cook down enough that way you only need to mash with the back of your spoon.